pydanny/pydanny-event-notes/PyCodeConf2011/startup.rst

 * NDAs suck

     * Most people won't sign em, so they won't be able to help you with advice
+    * Most people aren't going to try and implement your idea
     * Competition isn't necessarily a bad thing

 * Ask when you get stuck